Heinrich-Kuhn/netronome-ivg-scripts/README.md

 >Select option b)

->The script will prompt the user if the incorrect kernel is loaded
+>If the hosts are running CentOS the script may prompt the user to download a compatible kernel.

 >Please use option r) to reboot the devices after installing a new kernel and AOVS respectively